Nandavarma/Healthtick-Bookings/README.md

 3. **Set up environment variables**

-   This is not required, as for assignment purposes I have setup the project directly without using any environment variables.
+   ### (🔴)This is not required, as for assignment purposes I have setup the project directly without using any environment variables.
+Usually we don't do this in production.(🔴)

 4. **Run the development server**
    ```bash